Stephaniedroop/Collider_cognition/README.md

 ## Languages

 All scripts are in R, v.4.1.
-Packages needed: tidyverse, lme4, lmerTest, stringr, [[purrr, ggnewscale, RColorBrewer]] // TO DO check if definitely use these last ones
+Packages needed: tidyverse, lme4, lmerTest, stringr, ggnewscale, RColorBrewer

 ## How to run

 - For **analysis** go to the `Scripts` folder and run `master.R`, or if you know what script you are looking for you can go straight there and run that only.
 See list of scripts below.
+  (Think I don't need an .Rproj file?
+But maybe best to have it for packages etc)
 - To see and try the behavioural experiment go to https://eco.ppls.ed.ac.uk/~s0342840/collidern/collidertop.html.
 Code for the task interface and structure of running it in JavaScript in in the folder `Other/hostExperiment`.
 To click through the experiment: at the comprehension check enter Yes, No, True, 12.

 ## Files, folders, model